Crampons Buying Guide

 Crampon Ratings Chart

-Crampons consist of two distinctly separate sections – the spiked base and the binding.
-The C rating actually relates most directly to the binding - or the way it attaches to the boot - rather than the 'spikes'.
+Crampons consist of two distinct sections – the spiked base and the binding.
+The C rating relates most directly to the binding - or the way it attaches to the boot - rather than the 'spikes'.
 It is an indication of what boot a crampon binding will fit, regardless of the crampon's spike configuration.

 This means you really need to consider two types of compatibility:

-- Will the actual crampon be compatible with your mountaineering aspirations?
+- Will the crampon be compatible with your mountaineering aspirations?

 - Will the binding be compatible with your boots?